-Rockefeller and Mathey Colleges employ about 50 students.
+Rockefeller and Mathey Colleges employs about 70 student workers.
 Shifts are available at dinner during the week and at brunch and dinner on the weekends.
 Students average from six to eight hours of work each week.

-Whitman College has positions for an estimated 25 students.
+Whitman College has approximately 40 student employees.
 Shifts are available at dinner during the week and at brunch and dinner on the weekends.
 Students average from six to eight hours of work each week.

-The Center for Jewish Life, a facility that provides kosher meals, employs about 20 students.
-Shifts are available Monday through Sunday during dinner.
+The Center for Jewish Life, a facility that provides kosher meals, employs about five students.
+Shifts are available Friday through Sunday.

-Dining Services has several positions available during the Reunions/ Commencement period and sign-up information will be posted on the Dining Services website during the spring semester.
-More complete information about the work forces in these units, the opportunity for promotion, serving hours, and any special conditions of employment is available from the chef manager, unit manager, or the Student Employment Office.
+Dining Services has several positions available during the Reunions/Commencement period and sign-up information will be posted on the Dining Services website www.princeton.edu/food during the spring semester.
+More complete information about the work force in these units, the opportunity for promotion, serving hours, and any special conditions of employment is available from the chef manager, unit manager, or the Student Employment Office.